Email and Digital Marketing

 4. From the Details tab, you can see:

-• The From name as seen in the email header.
+• The Subject, Pre header, and From name line as seen in the email header.

 • The email's original Sent date and time.

-• The Reply to address as seen in the email header.
+• The From Address and Reply to address as seen in the email header.

-• The Lists the email was sent to during the original send.
-If an email is resent,
+• The Lists to which the email was sent during the original send.

 • The permanent Email link to copy and paste to share the email.

-1. Click the Copy button to use your email as a jumping-off point for new content.
-Copying your email also lets you correct your content if you need to change things after an email was already sent too!
+1. Click the Copy button to use your email as a starting point for new content.
+Copying your email also allows you to correct your content if you need to make changes after an email has been sent.

-3. Click the button with the three dots in the upper right-hand corner of the page to:
+3. Click the three dots in the upper right-hand corner of the page to:

 • Preview - See what your email looks like on desktop computers or mobile devices.
-Don't forget to check your mobile and desktop open information on the Reporting tab so you know which preview type has the most impact!
+Don't forget to check the mobile and desktop open information on the Reporting tab so you know which preview type has the most impact.

-• Print - Choose a file type and orientation for your email and print it out, or save a copy.
+• Print - Select a file type and orientation for your email, then print it out or save a copy.

-• Resend - Choose to send the email to new contacts who didn't already receive it, resend the email to the contacts that already received the email but didn't open it, or create a copy of the email to make changes and then send it again.
+• Resend - Choose to send the email to new contacts who haven't already received it, resend the email to contacts who already received it but didn't open it, or create a copy of the email to make changes and then send it again.

 Email Details page with Details tab selected, with email header information, Copy button, Share on Social button, and email menu options, and Social Share section with Share again button